sam-artuso/OwlDocker/README.md

     docker build -t RebelTechnology/owl-compiler .

 The build takes time.
-If you need to share it with someone else, export it to a file:
+If you need to share the image with someone else, export it to a file:

     docker save -o owl-compiler.tar RebelTechnology/owl-compiler